Priorities & Topics

 - a willingness to seek help when needed.

-The students will experience a different learning method, that will focus on personal understanding and sharing through music.
-The MusE project, in fact, has its main output in the production of a Pop Symphonic Poem on the topic of adolescence, in which the lyrics will be composed by the students themselves.
-They will be involved in engaging and stimulating activities that will give them the opportunity to get in touch with people coming from different countries.
+The students experienced a different learning method, that was focused on personal understanding and sharing through music.
+The MusE project, in fact, had its main output in the production of a Pop Symphonic Poem on the topic of adolescence, in which the lyrics have been composed by the students themselves.
+They have been involved in engaging and stimulating activities that gave them the opportunity to get in touch with people coming from different countries.

-The participants will be engaged in activities based on collaboration and mutual help, as a way of enhancing all the skills and competences resilience consist in.
-The classroom will become an inclusive environment in which everyone is invited to participate and share his feelings and experiences.
+The participants have been engaged in activities based on collaboration and mutual help, as a way of enhancing all the skills and competences resilience consist in.
+The classroom became an inclusive environment in which everyone was invited to participate and share his feelings and experiences.

-The project will engage all the adolescent students of the partners schools.
-Special attention will be given to vulnerable individuals, for example the ones who are experiencing economic hardship or that have behavioural, emotional, family or socialisation problems, the ones that are facing more serious challenges like family breakdown, family illness or death, or bullying, as well as the ones that have learning difficulties or disabilities, or simply more anxious personalities.
+The project engaged all the adolescent students of the partners schools.
+Special attention has been given to vulnerable individuals, for example the ones who are experiencing economic hardship or that have behavioural, emotional, family or socialisation problems, the ones that are facing more serious challenges like family breakdown, family illness or death, or bullying, as well as the ones that have learning difficulties or disabilities, or simply more anxious personalities.

-The methodology will be based on the use of music to promote activities aimed at developing resilience.
-In particular it will use some approaches and strategies like:
+The methodology was based on the use of music to promote activities aimed at developing resilience.
+In particular it was used some approaches and strategies like: